Today let’s talk about eco-friendly alternatives to cling film.

 For reheating food in the microwave I simply pop a non-metallic plate on top of the plate or bowl.
 This helps avoid food splatters.
 So thrifty, so simple, and my favourite cling film alternative.
 If your fridge is a bit on the full side you can even balance things on top of the plate.
 Pro tip two!

-Food Storage is Your Friend
+Food Storage is Your Friend, Not Cling Film

 I have a fairly extensive collection of Tupperware, amassed over the years.
 I use these to decant leftovers into or to store foodstuffs in the fridge that I might once have otherwise wrapped in clingfilm, such as a block of cheese, a half chopped onion, or something similar.